World Youth Skills Day: Celebrating NYF Breakthroughs During COVID

 The demand in Nepal is high for skilled work.
 Especially since the 2015 earthquake, many career opportunities exist for welders, electricians, carpenters, woodworkers, and plumbers.
 During normal years, tourism is also an industry offering strong careers in restaurants and hotels.
 These careers pay much more than the backbreaking daily labor many Nepalese young people find themselves taking—the labor many of them watched their parents perform for decades while never being able to build wealth and prosperity.

-However, though the demand is high for these skills, Nepalese companies often struggle to find qualified, trained local young people—so many of these high-paying positions are filled by workers from India and other countries.
+However, though the demand is high for these skills, Nepalese companies often struggle to find qualified, trained local young people.
+As a result, workers from India and other countries fill so many of these high-paying positions.

 Meanwhile, young Nepalese men and women can often only find job prospects beyond their country’s borders and far from family, where language barriers and other factors make them vulnerable to exploitation.
 These overseas positions separate families for months on end and provide workers with barely enough money to get by.

 Even for more traditional Nepalese paths, like those in agriculture, valuable modern innovations exist that can raise crop yields and strengthen individual efficiency.
-But these innovations must be learned, and for many in Nepal’s rural farming communities, access to this information is limited.
+But individuals must learn these innovations, and many in Nepal’s rural farming communities have limited access to this information.

 In recent years, NYF has been working to expand access to career opportunities for Nepal’s young people.

 Our Vocational Education and Career Counseling program provides young men and women with incredible opportunities.
 Those in our programs receive intensive skills training from expert instructors, entrepreneurship guidance, small business admin and accounting lessons, resume-building and job search support, start-up microgrants, and connections to other young adults on similar paths towards personal economic empowerment.